devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

-AWS

-Each Particpant will:
+Markup :  #### AWS SDWAN Deployment ####

+Markup :  #### Each Participant will Complete the Below Steps ####
-deploy thethe AWS Cloud Underlay and SDWAN instances with the base configuration via automation pipeline. learn how to perform required manual steps in the SDWAN Vmanage GUI that have been decoupled from the CLI. learn how to test/verify traffic flow learn how to generate and install an Enterprise CA and certificate Configure Cisco SMART Licensing for the Smart Account and Virtual Accounts for multi-tenancy and virtual accounts and onboard CAT8KV
+- [] deploy thethe AWS Cloud Underlay and SDWAN instances with the base configuration via automation pipeline.
+- [] learn how to perform required manual steps in the SDWAN Vmanage GUI that have been decoupled from the CLI.
+- [] learn how to test/verify traffic flow
+- [] learn how to generate and install an Enterprise CA and certificate
+- [] Configure Cisco SMART Licensing for the Smart Account and Virtual Accounts for multi-tenancy and virtual accounts and onboard CAT8KV